MatSim91/Milestone-Project-2-Memory-Game/README.md

 -   ### Returning and Frequent Visitor Goals
     1. As a return user that keeps playing a lot I can keep resetting my score stats to try to get better scores.
     2. As a return user I can keep checking the game timer on the game stats bar to try and finish the game with a better time.
-    3. As a return user I can keep checking my moves and time to give me a clear view how my score is compared with my previous stats, I can also use the 3 stars rating as an easier way to compare my previous score.
+    3. As a return user I can keep checking my actions and time to give me a clear view how my score is compared with my previous stats, I can also use the 3 trophies rating as an easier way to compare my previous score.

 ## Additional Testing